Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

-The configuration settings are only displayed when a destination attribute with the tree node data type is selected.
-A single drop-down list is displayed for each tax class defined in Actindo.
+The configuration depends on the selected tax class attribute.
+A single drop-down list is displayed for each tax class defined in the source attribute.

-**Map PIM-Taxclasses to corresponding Tree Nodes**
+**Map PIM tax classes to corresponding tree nodes**

-- *Standardsatz*
-  Select the tax rate to be mapped to the standard rate in the destination attribute.
-All available tax rates from the destination attribute are displayed in the drop-down list.

-- *Ermäßigt*
+- *"Tax class name"*
-  Select the tax rate to be mapped to the reduced rate in the destination attribute.
-All available tax rates from the destination attribute are displayed in the drop-down list.
+  Click the drop-down list and select the applicable tax class to be mapped to the tax class in the destination attribute.
+All available tax rates from the destination attribute are displayed in the list.

 [comment]: <> (Stimmt das?)